The days of the “Mad Men” style martini-laced business lunches are a thing of the past… right?

 Under the Influence at Work

-However, the reality is that there is still a significant problem with substance abuse in the American workplace.
-In fact, according to a report published by the National Council of Alcoholism and Drug Dependence (NCADD), 24% of workers report drinking during the workday at least once in the past year.
-Further, Breathalyzer tests detected alcohol in 16% of employees injured at work.
-Prescription medications, such as Xanax, Valium, Adderall, or Vicodin are commonly abused as well.
+The scale of the problem is larger than most workplaces acknowledge.
+According to a report from the National Council on Alcoholism and Drug Dependence (NCADD), 24% of workers report drinking during the workday at least once in the past year, and Breathalyzer tests detected alcohol in 16% of employees injured at work.
+Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that more than 10.8 million full-time U.S. workers have a substance use disorder, with elevated rates in construction, mining, food service, and hospitality.
+Prescription medications, including Xanax, Valium, Adderall, and Vicodin, are commonly misused in professional settings as well.

 What Are the Signs of Workplace Substance Abuse?